 Paternity Testing FAQ

 Below you will find questions and answers to everything you need to know about DNA paternity testing, both legal and peace of mind.
-Our paternity testing FAQ is just a guide so if we have still not answered your questions, please call us on: 0333 600 1300 and one of our paternity testing experts will be happy to help.
+Our paternity testing FAQ is just a guide so if we still have not answered the question you want to know please call us free on: 0333 600 1300 and one of our paternity testing experts will be happy to help.

 How does paternity testing work?

 Our paternity testing works by comparing a child’s DNA profile with that of an alleged father (and often the mother as well).
 Because a child inherits half of his or her DNA from each biological parent, such a comparison reveals whether the child may have inherited DNA from the alleged father who is being tested.
 We prefer to have a sample taken from the mother of a child, but we can test without this.

 Peace of Mind tests are done purely for your own information.
 For this reason we will send out a kit to an address of your choice for you to collect the swab samples at a time convenient to you.
 You can then post them back to our laboratory for the required analysis and we will email out a report which will confirm the likelihood of paternity.

 What type of paternity test should I use?